How Much Does IdentityForce Cost?

 Tracking is the backbone of any identity monitoring service, and it’s something that IdentityForce takes very seriously.
 Here’s a list of everything it monitored for us:

 - Mobile attack control: As a couple of millennials, we’re pretty glued to our phones.
 That’s why IdentityForce’s ability to scan our phones for unsecured websites, spyware, and even fake Wi-Fi networks is vital to our security.
 This is a really unique mobile security feature and we’re thrilled IdentityForce included it in their package.

 - Change of address: If anyone (including us) made a request through USPS to change our address, we’d be notified.

 - Advanced fraud: Whenever heavy hitters in the credit industry like car dealerships, mortgage lenders, or government agencies requested our credit scores or reports, we were alerted.
-That meant if anyone was trying to make a big purchase using our identity, we would be able to stop them in the act.
+That meant if anyone was trying to make a big purchase using our identities, we would be able to stop them in the act.

 - Payday loans: The same would go for payday loans.
-On the chance that someone used our Social Security Number to get a quick cash loan, we’d be able to stop it in its tracks.
+On the chance that someone uses our Social Security Number to get a quick cash loan, we’d be able to stop it in its tracks.

 - Social media: A useful addition, IdentityForce is able to track your Youtube, Instagram, Twitter or Facebook accounts, for any hate speech, cyberbullying, or other unseemly content.

 - Credit scores and reports: Although this is only available to UltraSecure+Credit account holders, it was enlightening and convenient to see our scores from all three bureaus in one place.
 Fortunately, our credit is doing pretty well right now, despite our student loans!